Similarly, Can you dry cannabis with Rice?

 Rice grains may also be used to absorb excess moisture from damp marijuana.
 The rice grains will progressively absorb the liquid and make your buds dry enough to use again in a few hours.

-Secondly, How do you dry and cure Autoflowers?
+Secondly, How do you tell if buds are dry enough for curing?

-People also ask, How do I fix an overwatered plant?
+People also ask, How do you dry bud quickly?

 Related Questions and Answers